 Our dependence on biodiversity

-Biodiversity underpins the ecosystems that H&M Group’s value chain depends on, including fertile soils, forests, clean water and pollinators.
+Biodiversity supports the ecosystems that H&M Group depends on, such as fertile soil, forests, clean water and pollinators.

 Our sourcing of raw materials, such as cotton, and our production activities are dependent on healthy ecosystems, and we acknowledge that these activities can also have an impact on ecosystems.
 This is why understanding and managing this topic is essential to our long-term success.